DSXiangLi/DecryptPrompt/README.md

 - A Comparative Study between Full-Parameter and LoRA-based Fine-Tuning on Chinese Instruction Data for Large LM
 - Exploring ChatGPT’s Ability to Rank Content: A Preliminary Study on Consistency with Human Preferences
 - Towards Better Instruction Following Language Models for Chinese: Investigating the Impact of Training Data and Evaluation
+- LIMA: Less Is More for Alignment :star:

 ### Other Prompt Engineer
 - Generated Knowledge Prompting for Commonsense Reasoning